agilecustoms/release/docs/artifact-types/aws-ecr.md

 3. `build.yml` workflow:
    1. call `agilecustoms/setup-maven-codeartifact` to authorize maven to use dependencies from corporate `CodeArtifact` package registry
    2. run maven build (maven plugins configured to build fat jar)
-   3. upload a binary (jar) as an artifact so that next workflow can access it
+   3. upload a binary (jar) as an artifact so that the next workflow can access it
 4. Release workflow takes over.
 It:
-   1. download the artifact from build workflow
+   1. download the artifact from the build workflow
-   2. build Docker image with the jar inside.
+   2. build a Docker image with the jar inside.
 Note: `docker build` in _Release_ workflow is not idiomatic, but it has to be in the same job that runs `docker push`
    3. call `agilecustoms/release` action
 5. `agilecustoms/release` action:
-   1. generate next version based on commit messages
+   1. generate the next version based on commit messages
    2. authorize in AWS ECR with role `ci/publisher`, see [Authorization and security](../authorization.md)
    3. update version in `pom.xml`
    4. push Docker image to AWS ECR with tags: `1.2.3`, `1.2`, `1` and `latest`